Thinking about buying a Polypropylene Rug for your home?

 Fortunately, there are a lot of truly non-toxic rug options out there.

-Wool Rug
+🧶Wool Rug

-Cotton Rug
+🧵Cotton Rug

-These rugs are breathable, soft and lightweight.
+Cotton rugs are breathable, soft, and lightweight.

-Jute Rug
+🌾Jute Rug

-These are made of natural fiber, meaning they are health-friendly and eco-friendly.
+Jute rugs are made of natural fiber, meaning they are health-friendly and eco-friendly.

 What are the Health Risks of Polypropylene Rugs?

-Any synthetic rug if it is treated with stain protectors, fire retardants, and insecticides could trigger serious health complications from allergies to nausea.
+Any synthetic rug, if it is treated with stain protectors, fire retardants, and insecticides, could trigger serious health complications from allergies to nausea.

-Flame retardant PP rugs may contain bromine which may cause thyroid and endocrine disruption.
+Flame-retardant PP rugs may contain bromine, which may cause thyroid and endocrine disruption.

 Water-repellent or stain-resistant rugs may contain Phthalates and PFCs.
 These chemicals are added to synthetic area rugs that are labeled as water-repellent or stain-resistant.

-So, Should you Completely Avoid Polypropylene Rug?
+Should you Completely Avoid a Polypropylene Rug?

 No. You should not consider polypropylene rugs toxic in general.